Elizabeth Gutiérrez

-Elizabeth Gutiérrez Nevárez is an American actress and model of Mexican descent.
+Elizabeth Gutiérrez Nevárez is a Mexican-American actress and model.
 She is best known for playing the leading roles in the telenovelas El Rostro de Analía and El fantasma de Elena.

 Background

 Gutiérrez was born in Los Angeles, California, to Mexican parents.

 While working on Protagonistas de Novela, she began an on-off relationship with fellow contestant William Levy.
 Their relationship has been on-again, off-again since at least 2003.
 She gave birth to their son, Christopher Alexander, in 2006, and to their daughter, Kailey Alexandra, on March 6, 2010.